 - Didactics, Grand Rounds, and case conferences led by experts in the field

 - Residents have the opportunity and financial support to present their work at national conferences.
-Current residents have presented their peer-reviewed work at APA, AACAP, and AAP.
+Current residents have presented their peer-reviewed work at APA, ACLP, and AAP.